PRODUCTION OF BIOSURFACTANT FROM BACILLUS SP. AND ITS LARVICIDAL ACTIVITYHTML Full Text

 |LC100||-||10 mg %||7 mg %||5 mg %||1 mg %|

-CONCLUSION: Bacillus subtilis and B. cereus, potent producers of biosurfactant were isolated and identified from 75 isolates from petroleum contaminated soil samples.
+CONCLUSION: Bacillus subtilis B50, a potent producer of biosurfactant was isolated and identified from among 75 isolates obtained from petroleum contaminated soil samples.
 The crude biosurfactant produced was characterized as lipopeptide and its larvicidal activity was determined.
 It was found that the mortality increases even at lower concentration when incubated for a longer period of time.
 LC100 was obtained at 1 mg % on 72 h of exposure.
 Thus it is suggested that biosurfactant can be used as a biopesticide to control the mosquito larvae.

 CONFLICT OF INTEREST: The authors declare no conflicts of interest.